Frequently asked questions (FAQ) about the application

 Will my master degree be recognized by your institution?

 The PhD degree is given by the Leibniz Universität Hannover, and therefore their official admission rules apply.
+Our IMPRS students enroll in either the PhD programme at the Faculty of Mathematics and Physics or at the QUEST Leibniz Research School.

 Does the Max Planck institute award the doctoral degree?